kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 I'm happy with Jekyll but please note that walking away from WordPress was not easy after using it for five years.
 WordPress did a lot of work via its high-quality plugins...work that's now 100% my responsibility.

-Plus, migrating from WordPress to Jekyll isn't always the ideal solution: [a succint Chirs Coyier post](http://css-tricks.com/just-use-insert-cms-still-love-wordpress/ "Chris Coyier post on CMS software over static site generators") sums up why.
+Plus, migrating from WordPress to Jekyll isn't always the ideal solution: [a succinct Chirs Coyier post](http://css-tricks.com/just-use-insert-cms-still-love-wordpress/ "Chris Coyier post on CMS software over static site generators") sums up why.

 And let's be fair: with a little work, it is possible to create a static site with WordPress.
 I found some plugins and techniques for doing this...I haven't tested it but the [Really Static plugin](http://wordpress.org/plugins/really-static/ "Check out Really Static: the WordPress plugin static site generator") seems that it can do the job.